tagDiv/013/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The TAGDIV_THEME_NAME Theme bundles the following third-party resources:
+The MeisterMag Theme bundles the following third-party resources:

 HTML5 Shiv v3.7.3, Copyright 2014 Alexander Farkas | @afarkas @jdalton @jon_neal @rem |
 Licenses: MIT/GPL2